 The Problem

-The organizer flag is account-level.
-If organizer A invites user B to help manage a tournament, B shouldn’t gain access to A’s other tournaments.
+The organizer flag is account-level: it says “this user can create tournaments,” but it says nothing about which tournaments they can manage.
+If organizer A invites user B to help run a specific tournament, the account-level flag would grant B unauthorized access to all of A’s other tournaments.

 Solution: TournamentStaff Join Table